galaxy-iuc/parsec/docs/commands/users.rst

 users
 =====

+This section is auto-generated from the help text for the arrow command ``users``.

 ``create_local_user`` command
 -----------------------------

-This section is auto-generated from the help text for the parsec command ``users``.

 **Usage**::